ecmwf/metview-python/docs/api/comp_toc.rst

       - Maximum

     * - :func:`maxvalue`
-      - Computes the maximum of all the values in a :class:`Fieldset`
+      - Maximum value of a :class:`Fieldset`

     * - :func:`mean`
-      - Returns the sum or mean of the values in a :class:`Geopoints` variable
+      - Returns the mean of the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`mean_ew`
       - Generates a :class:`Fieldset` out of East-West means